cqtan/Deep-Pokedex/readme.md

 &nbsp;
 ### **Collecting and pruning Pokemon:**

 My first take on this was of course to follow his tutorial in doing something surprisingly similar in motivation.
-Since his model is made to classify 5 different Pokémon of which around 500 images of each Pokémon were gathered by him beforehand, I wanted go through the process from the beginning step by step.
+Since his model is made to classify 5 different Pokémon of which around 300 images of each Pokémon were gathered by him beforehand, I wanted go through the process from the beginning step by step.

 In a previous tutorial, he expressed his pleasant experience with the [Bing Image Seach API](https://azure.microsoft.com/en-us/try/cognitive-services/?api=bing-image-search-api) to quickly gather a huge amount of training data.
 This sounded great since I really did not want to go through the web an download each image individually.
 Sadly, the free version only allowed monthly transaction limit of 3000 and [Google's version](https://developers.google.com/image-search/) was announced deprecated a while back in 2011.
 This did not suffice for me since I would easily go over this threshold, especially if I would pursue similar projects.
 An alternative is required!

 After searching around I managed to find one that goes through Google Images with the help of selenium to target more than 100 images per run.
 With this I managed to download 1000 images of 5 new Pokémon of my choice with relative ease.
-The only hardship of this part was the pruning step.
-An average of 300 images for each Pokémon were actually useful for training purposes.
-I actually planned to include all 151 Pokémon of the first generation but quickly realized the amount of manual labor it would be to prune them, so I stuck with 5 additional ones.
+The only tedious part was the pruning step.
+An average of 200 images for each Pokémon were actually useful for training purposes.
+As a side note, I actually planned to include all 151 Pokémon of the first generation but I quickly realized the amount of manual labor it would require to prune them.
+So I was content with 5 additional ones.
 In total I had 10 unique Pokémon and 1 background class some background images of offices, which I needed when I'm not targeting Pokémon.
 After pruning, this amounted to around 3000 images.

 &nbsp;